 Diagnosed with type 1 diabetes at the age of nine, Tristan uses an insulin pump, and has volunteered with Diabetes Canada since the summer of 2010.
 He has assisted and volunteered with many different programs & services that Diabetes Canada offers, such as, Advocacy and D-Camps, as well as helping by speaking at, and organize & plan special events.
 Tristan remains a strong ambassador and youth leader and was the recipient of both Diabetes Canada’s 2011 Northern Saskatchewan Reginal & 2012 National Young Volunteer of the Year Awards.

-Diana loves to travel, explore the outdoors, hike and cycle, with family and friends.
+I have lived with type 1 for 41 years, love to travel, explore the outdoors, hike, and cycle, with family and friends.

 Dr. Vallis is a registered health psychologist based in Halifax, Canada.
 He is a Health Behaviour Change Consultant and Associate Professor in Family Medicine at Dalhousie University.
 His main area of expertise is adult health psychology, with an emphasis on obesity, diabetes, cardiovascular risk and gastroenterology.
 He spends most of his time training health-care providers in behaviour change for chronic disease management.
 He regularly supervises clinical and academic students at Dalhousie and is active in research on motivation, behavioural change and adaptation to chronic disease.